CJH3139/MineSkript/README.md

 - A **Java 25** runtime

 ## Download
-There is no release yet.
-Build it yourself with the instructions under [Building](#building); the jar lands in `build/libs/`.
+No release is published yet, so build it yourself with the instructions under [Building](#building); the jar lands in `build/libs/`.

 ## Getting Started